Print

 Little Bunny Fou Fouzoo 114c

 • Most of the rabbits that come to HPZS are former pets that owners can no longer care for.
-Rabbits are popular pets, but require much more care and space than most people realize.
-HPZS strongly encourages people to fully research any animal before considering them as a pet.

 • While the rabbits at HPZS are domestic breeds, their ancestors are endemic to Northwest Africa; introduced to the rest of the western Europe 2,000 years ago and then Australia, New Zealand, and South America.